close

 Consuming soul food in moderation can provide certain health benefits.
 Vegetables included in soul food plates, such as collard greens and sweet potatoes, are rich in antioxidants, vitamins, and fiber.
 These nutrients support heart health, reduce inflammation, and promote digestive regularity.

-See also Soul Food Menus: A Culinary Journey into Southern Cuisine
+See also Best Soul Food in Atlanta: A Culinary Journey into Southern Delights

 Additionally, black-eyed peas are a good source of protein and fiber, contributing to satiety and blood sugar control.